Thursday, 27 June 2019

 Campsie View

 Cycling has always been a latent passion.
-I had cycled every day as a 7 to 12-year-old on my first bike, a BSA bike with 24inch wheels.
+I cycled every day as a 7 to 12-year-old on my first bike, a BSA bike with 24-inch wheels.
 It was too big for the first year or so but "he'll grow into it" was a common refrain when I was growing up.
-When I was 9 or 10 years old, I was cycling 50 or so miles a day to visit far-flung towns like Lancaster and Carnforth to visit engine sheds although my parents were unaware.
-By the time I was 12, the bike was too small and becoming an embarrassment in the bike sheds at school.
-Classmates were arriving on Dawes, Claud Butler or Falcon racing bikes with 5 Campagnolo gears and Weinmann brakes.
+When I was 9 or 10 years old, I cycled 50 or more miles a day to visit far-flung towns like Lancaster and Carnforth to visit engine sheds although my parents were unaware.
+By the time I was 12, the bike was too small and had become an embarrassment in the bike sheds at school.
+Classmates were arriving on Dawes, Claud Butler or Falcon racing bikes with 10 Campagnolo gears and Weinmann brakes.

 The problems were two-fold, first, the bike had no street cred.
 It didn't have a name or any transfers, it was painted not enamelled, it had no gears and small flange hubs.
 Second, it was difficult to keep up with friends when going downhill on long rides in the Forest of Bowland, which has notoriously hilly roads and there is no freewheeling with a fixed gear.
 I survived and my legs were well exercised, which probably explained why I made the under 16 cross country team when only 13.
 The bike was never going to be nicked by anyone, so I would have to save up to buy the bike that I really wanted.